This page is mostly useful for SDK users and custom in-house engine integrations.

 The per-file config file will override the objects contained in the base config file.
 So if an asset doesn’t have its own config file, it will use the project’s base config file instead.

-NOTE: There is currently no in-editor UI to edit the baker’s config file.
+NOTE: There is currently no in-editor UI to edit the baker’s base config file.
+You can edit the per-asset .pkcf config file for Meshes, Textures, and VectorFields using the bake settings panel in each of their asset editor windows.

 The following topics will take you through the the baking options, and how to configure them.